oliverseries/Arduino-MIDI-Sync/README.md

 ## Usage

 1) Get an Arduino and a shield or adapter board of some variety.
-2) Upload the .ino firmware to your Arduino.
+2) Upload the `Arduino-MIDI-Sync.ino` firmware to your Arduino.
 3) Add an optocoupler circuit for the MIDI input, connect the output to the RX pin of the Arduino.
 4) Locate clock and start/stop signal sources on the drum machine's PCB and cut the trace.
 5) (Optional) Make transistor buffer circuits for Arduino output pins.